scrabbletank/farhome-rules/rulesdoc.md

 Once per round you may spend 2 AP to gain _Resistance 2_ to all but psychic damage from the single target attack, maneuver, or spell attack.

+#### Warlock
+*Requires Potent Curses, 14th level*

+You may prepare 3 additional curses, such as _Curse of Misfortune_ or _Curse of Fragility_.
+These spells do not count towards your spell limit and they cost 1 less mana to cast.

 ### Legendary
 You may only take 1 legendary feat, regardless of requirements.